 Chinese influence over Africa’s digital economy has grown rapidly with no sign of slowing, extending beyond infrastructure investments to reshaping entire business models.
 LSE Fellow Dr Shirley Yu outlines three reasons why Africa’s digital future is intertwined with China and what this means for the continent’s industrial development.

-This is the first in a new series exploring the deepening economic interconnectedness of Africa and China.
+This is the first in the new China-Africa Initiative series exploring the deepening economic interconnectedness of Africa and China.

 James Kimonyo, the Rwandan ambassador to China, stepped into a social media livestream studio for online shopping in Beijing at the height of the COVID-19 crisis in June 2020.
 He sold 1.5 tons of Rwandan coffee beans in a single second, a record that would normally take a year to breach in China.
 Kimonyo was an instant Rwandan sensation who had discovered a new-found market on the global digital frontier.
 Other African ambassadors in China subsequently joined the many competing livestream shopping channels on the back of Rwanda’s success.